Wednesday, 27 November 2024

 Apple Intelligence, Apple's new AI suite, requires the iPhone 15 Pro or devices with M1 chips due to high computational demands for optimal performance.

-Apple recently unveiled its new personal AI features, branded as Apple Intelligence, at WWDC 2024.
+recently unveiled its new personal AI features, branded as Apple Intelligence, at WWDC 2024.
 These innovative tools are set to enhance iPhones, Macs, and iPads later this year.
 However, not all Apple devices will be able to run these features.
-According to Apple, you will need an 15 Pro, Pro Max, or an iPad or Mac with at least an M1 chip.
+According to Apple, you will need an iPhone 15 Pro, Pro Max, or an iPad or Mac with at least an M1 chip.
 This has left many users wondering why the requirement is so specific.

 Why Apple Intelligence needs powerful hardware